Christmas Afternoon Tea book online today. Selected dates only.Click here for details.

 The private gardens on St Michael’s Mount were built in 1887 for a family of 11.
 Last year just shy of 150,000 visitors were welcomed into them.

-The castle is robust, the gardens are fragile and therefore have restricted opening times: Mon-Fri 09:45 - 15:45.
+The castle is robust, the gardens are fragile and therefore have restricted opening times: Mon-Fri 09:45 - 15:45 from 01 May until 31 August.
 However, the gardens have been designed to be seen from above as well as from within and the incredible view from the castle battlements shows off the rich tapestry of the terraces below.

 Restoration in Progress